-Preakness 2020: No fans, no traffic, no booze, no May heat
+Jesus’ Team finishes a surprising 3rd in Preakness at 40-1

 Gov. Larry Hogan in May permitted a bill to become law that would enable the Maryland Stadium Authority to issue up to $375 million in bonds to refurbish both tracks.
 The money would be paid back by the Maryland Lottery and casino proceeds already designated to subsidize the racing industry.

-LOCAL JOCKEYS SHINE
+Bonny South was last among the 10 horses for much of the race before finally breaking to the outside in a comeback bid by jockey Florent Geroux.
+The rally came up short by about a half-length.

-Pandemic-related travel restrictions for some out-of-state jockeys created a prized opportunity for several local riders.
+Denied its fourth win in seven career races, Bonny South paid $2.80 and $2.20.
+Hopeful Growth took third and Missen Beau finished fourth.

-Four of Maryland’s top jockeys were chosen to ride in the Preakness: Trevor McCarthy on Liveyourbeastlife, Jevian Toledo on Jesus’ Team, Sheldon Russell aboard Excession and Horatio Karamanos in the saddle on Ny Traffic.
+LOCAL JOCKEYS GET CHANCE

-None of those horses were among the favorites, but that didn’t seem to matter.
+Toledo wasn’t the only local rider with a mount in the Preakness.
+He was joined by Trevor McCarthy on Liveyourbeastlife, Sheldon Russell aboard Excession and Horatio Karamanos on Ny Traffic.

 “It’s always nice to even just ride on Preakness Day.
 To pick up a mount in the Preakness makes me even happier,” Russell said.